johanneskastl/ansible-role-install_useful_tools/README.md

 Role Variables
 --------------

-`useful_tools`: List of packages, currently SLES/openSUSE-based.
+`useful_tools`: List of packages.
+Only a basic set is defined in defaults/main.yml, others are added on a per-distribution basis with correct names, only if available.

 Dependencies
 ------------